india-u-19-win-ofc-youth-development-tournament-2019-vanuatu | Goal.com

 The Indian U-19 national team beat Tahiti 2-0 to clinch the OFC Youth Development Tournament 2019 at the Korman Stadium in Port Villa, Vanuatu.

-Floyd Pinto's boys, who are preparing for the AFC (Asian Football Confederation) U-19 Championship Qualifiers later this year, defeated hosts Vanuatu and New Caledonia 1-0 and 4-1 respectively in the Group B.
+Floyd Pinto's boys defeated hosts Vanuatu and New Caledonia 1-0 and 4-1 respectively in the Group B to setup the final clash against the winners of Group A, Tahiti.

 The first half was not short of opportunities for India, especially when Vikram struck his attempt above the target off the rebound of Sumit Rathi's initial shot at target.
 The shots on target (4-0) were quite in India's favour at the break.